Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 ![Create an authorization to connect](diagrams/seq-create-an-authorization-to-connect.svg "Connecting to a Service")

+1. The Service consumer creates a Contract with a Service Connection Grant which contains the details of the Service.
+2. The Service consumer adds an accept signature to the Contract.
+3. The Service consumer sends the Contract and the accept signature to the Service Provider.
+4. The Service provider adds its own accept signature.
+5. The Service provider sends the accept signature to the Service consumer.

 ## Consuming a Service

 A Peer can consume a Service by sending request for said Service to an Outway.